Totu, Shimla

 Totu is a part of Shimla city, in the state of Himachal Pradesh, India.
 It is a populous urban area of the city. under the administration of the Shimla Municipal Corporation.

+Etymology

+Totu is named after Gian Chand Totu, a freedom fighter of India born on 15th September 1919.
+He was the representative of Himalayan Regional Council and a participant of Quit India Movement.